Why visit Palestine?

-We started Travel2Palestine to give people an opportunity to travel around Palestine in a way that would be extremely difficult to do as a lone traveller.
-It is also a chance to make new friends – Palestinian, Israeli and other political party members and learn from expert organisers and Palestinian and Israeli guides.
+We started Travel2Palestine in 2011 to give people an opportunity to travel around Palestine in a way that would be extremely difficult to do as a lone traveller.
+It is also a chance to make new friends – Palestinian, Israeli and fellow travellers – and learn from expert organisers and local guides.

 It is a political tour in several ways:

-- Firstly, seeing and learning about the political situation in Palestine and Israel.
+- Seeing and learning about the political situation in Palestine and Israel

-- Thirdly, travelling with fellow politicians and people involved in politics so you can discuss together what the political response should be and how we should respond, developing and deepening your understanding throughout the trip.
+- Travelling with fellow politicians and people involved in politics so you can discuss together what the political response should be, developing and deepening your understanding throughout the visit

 What will I see?

-Over 300 people have visited with us and we around a 98% strong approval rating for our visits from past delegates.
+Over 450 people have visited with us and we have achieved over a 98% approval rating for our visits from past delegates.

 During the visit you will:

-- See and visit checkpoints and the Wall
+- See the Wall and enter a checkpoint

 - Meet with Palestinian and Israeli politicians at national and regional level

-- Discuss life with Palestinians whose lives are affected by the occupation
+- Discuss the realities with Palestinians whose lives are blighted by the occupation

-- Hear from experts such as the UN, Defence of Children International and the Israeli Committee Against House Demolitions
+- Hear from experts such as the UN, Military Court Watch and the Israeli Committee Against House Demolitions

 How much will it cost?

-The cost will be the price of your plane journey (we usually fly Easy Jet to Tel Aviv) plus the costs of the visit.
-This depends on the length of time (visits vary between 4 and 8 days), but this is usually in the region of £590-690.
+The cost will be the price of your plane journey which you book yourself (we usually fly Easy Jet to Tel Aviv) plus the costs of the visit.
+This depends on the length of time (visits vary between 4 and 8 days), but this is usually in the region of £590-800.

 Included in the Cost: